 Withdrawal from all courses

 If none of the above options work in your situation, you can withdraw from ALL your courses right up through the last day of instruction.
-You won’t receive credit for any courses taken in the quarter, and “W”s will be entered instead of grades.
-No explanation or documentation is required.
-If it’s before the end of the seventh week of the quarter, just drop all your courses.
-After that you have to do it in person at Husky Hall Room 1130.
-There is no charge for withdrawing if you do it in person at Husky Hall.
+You won’t receive credit for any courses taken in the quarter, and “RD”s will be entered instead of grades.
+You will need to fill out an Adviser-Assisted Drop form and send it to your advisor.

 Back to top